-Prof. Bert Weckhuysen (45) received his master degree in chemical and agricultural engineering with greatest distinction from Leuven University (Belgium) in 1991.
-After obtaining his PhD from Leuven University with honours (highest degree) in 1995 under the supervision of Prof. Robert Schoonheydt, he has worked as a postdoc with Prof. Israel Wachs at Lehigh University (USA) and with Prof. Jack Lunsford at Texas A&M University (USA).
+Prof. Bert Weckhuysen (46) received his master degree in chemical and agricultural engineering with greatest distinction from Leuven University (Belgium) in 1991.
+After obtaining his PhD degree from Leuven University with honours (highest degree) in 1995 under the supervision of Prof. Robert Schoonheydt, he has worked as a postdoctoral fellow with Prof. Israel Wachs at Lehigh University (USA) and with Prof. Jack Lunsford at Texas A&M University (USA).
 From 1997 until 2000 he was a research fellow of the Belgian National Science Foundation.
 He has been a visiting scientist at Hokkaido University (Japan), Amsterdam University (The Netherlands), Manchester University (United Kingdom) and Weizmann Institute of Science (Israel).

 Weckhuysen is since October 1 2000 Full Professor Inorganic Chemistry and Catalysis at Utrecht University (The Netherlands).
 Weckhuysen has been appointed as Distinguished Professor of the Faculty of Science at Utrecht University as of September 2012.
 He has been a visiting professor at Leuven University (2000-2005) and Stanford University (USA, 2012) and is currently a consulting professor at Stanford University & SLAC National Accelator Laboratory (2013-onwards) and a visiting professor at University College London (UK, 2014-onwards).